srijan-paul/srijan-paul.github.io/src/content/blog/fourier-series.md

 signal processing, image compression, shape recognition, analog transmission, noise cancellation, studying thermodynamic systems and fitting equations to datasets.

-We show our interest in the science of tracing ugly sketches.
+From this wide array of applications, We show our interest in the science of tracing ugly sketches.

 ## Decomposing periodic functions.

-Imagine you had a machine that could take any food item on one end, and eject its the recipe out the other.
+Imagine you had a machine that could scan any food item and display its recipe.
 Fourier series does exactly that, except for mathematical functions.

-For any periodic function \\(f(x)\\) that has a frequency of \\(\omega_o\\), its Fourier series is defined as:
+The Fourier series of any periodic function \\(f(x)\\) with a frequency of \\(\omega_0\\) is described as:

 $$
 f(x) = a_0/2 + \sum_{n=1}^{\infty}b_n sin(n\omega_0x) + \sum_{n=1}^{\infty}a_n cos(n\omega_0x)